What Is Glaucoma?

 - Laser Treatments – The object of laser treatments for glaucoma is to open the drainage angle of the eye and reduce intraocular pressure.
 Depending on the type of glaucoma and its severity, your ophthalmologist may recommend a laser iridotomy, laser trabeculoplasty, or laser cyclophotocoagulation.
 These procedures are often done in-office and are relatively painless.

-- Surgery – Surgical options may be explored if your glaucoma cannot be controlled by medication or laser treatments.
+- Glaucoma Surgery – Surgical options may be explored if your glaucoma cannot be controlled by medication or laser treatments.
 Surgical approaches that may be used include microinvasive glaucoma surgery (MIGS), trabeculectomy, or aqueous shunt insertion.

 Glaucoma Research from Dean McGee